vegaprotocol/documentation/docs/releases/overview.md

 :::warning Deprecations
-**Vega Wallet**: As development progresses in order to fully remove the V1 wallet API a number of changes have been introduced resulting in the deprecation of commands in the wallet.
-These will be removed in the next release giving time for users, where required, to update and use the new commands.
+**Vega Wallet**: A number of changes have been introduced resulting in the deprecation of commands in the Vega CLI wallet.

+These will be removed in the next release.

 To find out more please see the issues [7065 ↗](https://github.com/vegaprotocol/vega/issues/7065), [7066 ↗](https://github.com/vegaprotocol/vega/issues/7066) and [7068 ↗](https://github.com/vegaprotocol/vega/issues/7068)
 :::

 :::caution Breaking changes